On integral models of Shimura varieties: Canonical integral models

 \begin{proof} Let us denote by $\SS''_{\eK}$ the normalization of the Zariski closure of the diagonal embedding of ${\rm Sh}_{\eK}(G, X)$ in $\SS_{\eK}\times_{\OEv}\SS'_{\eK}$.
 This is a third $\OEv$-model of the Shimura variety ${\rm Sh}_{\eK}(G, X)$ which is also normal.
 We can easily see that $\SS''_{\eK}$, for varying $\eK^p$, come equipped with data as in (1) and that (2) is satisfied.
 Denote by

 the morphisms induced by the projections.
 Both of these morphisms are the identity on the generic fiber and so they are birational.
-Using condition (3*), we see that by Proposition \ref{MainProp}, $\pi_{\eK}$ and $\pi'_{\eK}$ give isomorphisms between the strict completions at geometric closed points of the special fiber.
+Using condition (3*), we see that by Proposition \ref{MainProp}, $\pi_{\eK}$ and $\pi'_{\eK}$ give isomorphisms between the completions of the strict Henselizations at geometric closed points of the special fiber.
 It follows that the fibers of $\pi_{\eK}$ and of $\pi'_{\eK}$ over all such points are zero-dimensional.
 Hence, $\pi_{\eK}$ and $\pi'_{\eK}$ are quasi-finite.
 The desired result now quickly follow from this, Zariski's main theorem and the following:

 \begin{prop} The morphisms $\pi_{\eK}$ and $\pi_{\eK}'$ are proper. \end{prop}